minesh1291/stackoverflow/python/pandas/readme.md

 - Problem

-    For some years there are not data.
+    For some years there are not data. (time periods which contain NaNs or missing values)
 ```
     2014-10-07    5036.883410
     2013-10-11    5007.515654